cetiny/awesome-bittensor/README.md

 - [Bittensor Exchange](https://tensor.exchange/) - Bittensor third-party exchange - not affiliated with Bittensor/Tao Team
 - [TAO OTC Discord Channel](https://discord.gg/WAvBMtXgCv) - OTC (Over the Counter) Discord Server to trade TAO - not affiliated with Bittensor/Tao Team
+- [wTAO on Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x77e06c9eccf2e797fd462a92b6d7642ef85b0a44) - Wrapped TAO (wTAO) is bridged $TAO from https://taobridge.xyz and can be exchanged 1:1 for actual TAO.
+However, is technically an "IOU".
+The recommendation is to use the bridge in small amounts and to withdraw to the native chain if you're buying and holding long term.

 ## Community